PetrKorab/Arabica/docs/source/Breakpoint identification.rst

 Structural break analysis
 =====

-**Arabica** takes text data as the input, enables digits and punctuation cleaning, and provides time-series sentiment analysis with breakpoint identification.

-**coffee_brek** calculates sentiment in each row of the dataset, aggregates it over a specified period, identifies breakpoints with Jenks optimization method, and returns a plot and a dataframe with a corresponding time series.
+**coffee_break** takes text data as the input, enables digits and punctuation cleaning, and provides time-series sentiment analysis with a pre-trained sentiment classifier.
+It calculates sentiment in each row of the dataset, aggregates it over a specified period, and returns a plot and a dataframe with a corresponding time series.

 ------